La Seine Musicale

-La Seine Musicale (/fr/) is a music and performing arts center located on Île Seguin an island on the Seine river between Boulogne-Billancourt and Sèvres, in the western suburbs of Paris, France.
+La Seine Musicale (/fr/; 'The Musical Seine') is a music and performing arts center located on Île Seguin an island on the Seine river between Boulogne-Billancourt and Sèvres, in the western suburbs of Paris, France.

 Events

 La Seine Musicale was inaugurated on 22 April 2017 with a concert by Insula orchestra, accompanied by the Accentus choir, conducted by Laurence Equilbey at the Patrick Devedjian Auditorium.
 During inauguration week a day earlier, American folk rock singer Bob Dylan was the first recording artist to hold a concert at the venue, for which he chose to perform at the 6,000-seat Grand Seine.
 On 8 December 2018, the venue hosted the final draw of the 2019 FIFA Women's World Cup.

 On 19 December 2021 the Junior Eurovision Song Contest 2021 was hosted on the Grande Seine, the biggest venue in the complex.
 It was the first time that France has hosted the contest, as well as the first Eurovision event to be hosted in the country since Eurovision Young Dancers 1999 in Lyon.